 Our List Of The Best Types Of Non-Trip Rugs For Homes With Elderly Adults

-There are many different types of non-slip rugs available on the market.
+There are many different types of non-slip rugs for both indoor and outdoor use available on the market.
 There are two factors to consider when selecting a non-slip rug:

 - The amount of traction it provides.